shivannis/xandr-docs-public/xandr-docs/articles/curate/about-curate.md

 ## Get started

-Get in touch with a Xandr representative today so you can get started!
+Get in touch with a Microsoft Advertising representative today so you can get started!
 [Contact us](https://about.ads.microsoft.com/en-us/solutions/xandr/contact-xandr).

 Or if you already have an account, [log in to Curate](https://curate.xandr.com/login).